Eternal feminine: Goethe

 The Goethean concept of the eternal feminine is an ideal for both men and women, to the same degree, if not in the same way.
 This is shown in the use of common-gendered terms like "us" (Goethe's uns), "humanity" or "people" to refer to those whom it draws upward and on.
 As Lawrence Kramer notes, "the 'Chorus Mysticus' of Goethe's Faust is deliberately left ungendered at the conclusion of a slowly evolving antiphony of male and female voices.
 Goethe's chorus removes sexual difference from the sphere of persons to the sphere of principles: the eternal feminine is precisely that which beckons, leads onward, an 'us' that is both male and female."
-In Goethe's mature thought (he was eighty when Faust, Part Two was published), encompassing the range of human experience requires transcending the traditional stuff of patriarchy, as it tends to efface the feminine.
+In Goethe's mature thought (he finished writing Faust, Part Two shortly before his death at the age of eighty-two), encompassing the range of human experience requires transcending the traditional stuff of patriarchy, as it tends to efface the feminine.
 His introduction in his magnum opus of the eternal feminine is an attempt to redress this imbalance and achieve a more comprehensive vision.
 In T. K. Seung's words, "the noble forms of the Eternal Feminine"—symbolized in the play by the "godlike female form" in the clouds in which Faust discerns Juno, Leda, Aurora, Helen and Gretchen—"are Goethe's transcendent forms, which stand above all positive norms and which enable us to transcend the narrow perspective of our individual self.
 This power of transcendence is provided by the Eternal Feminine."